yodertv/Reminders/doc/README.md

 - ImplRest apiPath is configurable.
 - Login to /auth/local, with failure notification
 - Logs user name using a custom token of express (connect) logger.
+- Displays a helpful message on empty todo or history lists.

 #Deployments:
 - TodoServer can be hosted on localhost, localnet and Modulus.